 Student emergency funds at the University at Buffalo seek to award grants to eligible students who are experiencing an unforeseen hardship that could impact their ability to remain enrolled in school.
 Temporary financial assistance is available for immediate and current emergency situations.
 Examples of qualifying emergency situations include:

-Gift funds can be used for a variety of expenses that are necessary to support a student’s well-being.
+Grants can be used for a variety of expenses that are necessary to support a student’s well-being.
 Examples of eligible expenses include:

 Some situations are not uncommon, and may not require the use of an emergency gift fund if you are proactive and able to plan accordingly.